alookatommorow/west-coast-skateparks/README.md

 To view the skatepark directory, click "Skateparks" on the navigation bar then select a state.
 You may also search for a skatepark by city name using the search bar.

-###Directions

-To get directions to a skatepark, enter your address in the field below the map and click "Get Directions."
-You will be taken to Google Maps.

-###Create an Account

-For added features, create an account using the "Sign Up" button on the nav bar.
-You will need to enter a username, e-mail, and password.

-Once you create an account you can sign in and sign out using the nav bar.
-As a registered user you will have a profile page that enables you to track which skateparks you have visited and which are your favorite.

-###Log a Visit, Favorite

-On the display page for a given skatepark, click the "Been Here" button to add that skatepark to the list of skateparks you have visited.
-Click "Never Been Here" to remove that skatepark from the list of skateparks you have visited.

-On the display page for a given skatepark, click the "Add Favorite" button to add that skatepark to the list of your favorite skateparks.
-Click "Remove Favorite" to remove it.

-###Ratings and Reviews

-Once you have visited a skatepark, you are given the option of giving it a rating or writing a review.
-Your rating will be aggregated with other user ratings to give an average user ratings.
-To rate the skatepark click "Rate Skatepark" and use the dropdown form to give a rating.

-To review the skatepark click "Review Skatepark" and write a review in the dropdown form.
-Your review will be shown on that skatepark's page.

 ##Technology

 West Coast Skateparks was created using [Ruby on Rails](rubyonrails.org).
 The database is [PostgreSQL](http://www.postgresql.org/).
 Dynamic content is added using [Jquery](https://jquery.com/) and [AJAX](http://api.jquery.com/jquery.ajax/).